 Any student who is interested in Film, Video & Photographic Arts needs to check out Yale University.
 Graduates from the film, video & photographic arts program at Yale University earn 33.9% more than the typical graduate in this field.
 Based in New Haven, Connecticut, this university is ideal for students who thrive in a city atmosphere.

-Worried that you won't be able to afford Yale University?
-Don’t let that keep you from applying since 52.0% of students receive some form of financial aid.
+Yale has a notable student-to-faculty ratio of 6:1, so students have lots of chances to work with their professors.
 International students don't have to worry about sticking out since 10.6% of Yale's students come from other countries.
 Take a deeper dive to see how well Yale ranks in other categories.

 Brandeis University is among your top options if you want to study Film, Video & Photographic Arts.
 Film majors from Brandeis University get a earnings boost of approximately 8.9% above the average earnings of film, video & photographic arts graduates.
 The location in an important city is tremendous for scholars trying to find adequate possibilities for social networking, adventure, and life.

 It's difficult to beat Fairfield University if you want to pursue Film, Video & Photographic Arts as a major.
-Graduates from the film, video & photographic arts major at Fairfield University get 7.3% above the average college grad in this field.
+Graduates of the film program make around $38,964 in the first five years of their career and $66,909 after their first five years of their career.
 The location of Fairfield, Connecticut, is wonderful for students who prefer a quieter, suburban area.